nirtamir2/talks/2025-06-25/src/slides.md

 [PAUSE]

-This is the moment the user says: 'This is great!'
+This is the moment we are using a website and say: 'This is great!'
-It is not because of a big feature - it's about UI polish.

 It comes from small things:
 - A micro-interaction